3rdLaw/exec-path-from-shell/README.md

 This function may also be called interactively.

-Note that your shell will inherit Emacssenvironment variables when it is run -- to avoid surprises your config files should therefore set the environment variables to their exact desired final values, i.e. don't do this:
+Note that your shell will inherit Emacs' environment variables when it is run -- to avoid surprises your config files should therefore set the environment variables to their exact desired final values, i.e. don't do this: